-Google's AdSense program is generally seen as the gold standard of contextual ad programs.
-Google owns about a third of the global online ad market & has a higher share in some locations as well as some categories like mobile & search ads.
+It is generally seen as the gold standard of contextual ad programs.
+Google owns about a third of the global online ad market & has a higher share in some locations (especially outside of the US, China & South Korea) as well as some categories like mobile & search ads.

-When it works, AdSense can be a terrific set-n-forget revenue source which helps subsidize the creation of additional online content.
-A number of great AdSense features are
+When it works, it can be a terrific set-n-forget revenue source which helps subsidize the creation of additional online content.
+A number of great features are

 industry leading payouts (due to the depth of their ad network)

-combining contextual, display, site targeting & ad retargeting in a single ad network
+combining contextual, display, site targeting & ad retargeting in a single offering

 the ability to tie it in with Google Analytics (to give granular page-level performance data)